Import World

 - Open

-server.propertiesin the file manager - Find the line
+server.propertiesin the file manager (or via FileZilla) - Find the line

 level-name=world - Make sure it matches your world folder name (usually